morganmarienelson/Game-Development/project4/README.md

   To watch the video, click here: https://www.youtube.com/watch?v=GFO_txvwK_c&t=501s
 * The course was given by Franks laboratory.
 To visit their page, click
   here: https://www.youtube.com/c/Frankslaboratory
-* The graphics utilized in this demo were provided by https://bevouliin.com/
+* The sprite sheets utilized in project demo were provided by https://bevouliin.com/